harbaouiwiem/SafeShield/README.md

 We utilized Docker to containerize both our Python code and the ELK Stack components to run these services simultaneously ensuring that our IDS and ELK Stack work seamlessly together.

+## Code Setup
+ You need to use git clone command to download this project :
+ The python used is Python 3.10.2.

+ first, Start by updating the package list using the following command:
+  'sudo apt update'

+ install the disutils and setuptools :
+  'sudo apt install python3-distutils python3-setuptools'

+ now install pip3 :
+  'sudo apt install python3-pip'

+ finally install the libraries needed :
+  'pip3 install numpy pandas scikit-learn tensorflow keras elasticsearch'

 ## Docker Setup: